-This 9-module course is a “sequel” to the Commercial Lending School and is best taken after completion of that course, though it is not a prerequisite.
-The Advanced Commercial Lending School dives deeper into topics covered in modules 4, 6, and 8 of the Commercial Lending School: analyzing a borrower’s balance sheet, income statement, collateral, and risk ratings.
+This virtual seminar is a “sequel” to the 101 course and is best taken after completion of that course, though it is not a prerequisite.
+The 201 course dives deeper into topics covered in basic course: analyzing a borrower’s balance sheet, income statement, collateral, and risk ratings.

 Commercial banking can be intimidating because of its complexity and the risk-oriented nature of the work.
 This course is a clear and thorough introduction to the key concepts, terminology, and processes involved in credit and lending.
 It doesn’t assume much prior knowledge of the topic, so it’s ideal for those in their first year in the industry.
 Learners will walk away with a clear understanding of their job and how their specific role fits into the bank’s overall profitability goals.

 This in-person program will provide the participants with Treasury Management product and service perspectives to aid in business retention, expansion & acquisition.
 We will look at TM delivery models and best practices.
 We will review current industry trends, emerging products, the quickly changing cast of competitors and the strategic direction of the Treasury Management/Payments business line.

 This virtual program will provide a basic understanding of bank Treasury Management (also known as Cash Management) products and services.
 We will discuss how these products provide value to business clients and banks, identify new and trending products, and describe the linkage between business deposit acquisition and Treasury Management product sales.
 We’ll also share some “best practices” for guiding customers to the right Treasury Management solutions.

 Through the use of highly qualified instructors and a challenging

 curriculum, the VBA School of Bank Management is designed to